 If you’re pregnant and considering adoption in Florida, you’ve probably already put a lot of thought into the kind of family you’d love for your baby to have.
 You also may have a lot of questions about how to find adoptive parents like the ones you’ve been envisioning for your child.

-There are about 2 million couples waiting to adopt in the U.S. So for every one baby placed for adoption, there are 36 adoption waiting families hoping to be matched with that child.
+There are about 2 million couples waiting to adopt in the U.S. So, for every one baby placed for adoption, there are 36 adoption waiting families hoping to be matched with that child.

 There’s no one “right” answer to this question, because every expectant mother looking for adoptive parents in Florida will value different things in potential adoptive parents for her baby.
-It can help to get a clearer idea of what you’re looking for being asking yourself questions like:
+But as many birth mothers can attest to, when you’ve found the right adoptive family, you’ll know.

-Where do you picture your child growing up?
-In the country?
+Where do you picture your child growing up — in the country?
 The city?
 In the mountains?
 Near the ocean?